rayokamoto/AUDIT/README.md

 ## Developing
 - Run `npm install` to install dependencies
-- Run `build.py` to convert TypeScript to JavaScript and copy the necessary files
+- Run `python3 build.py prod` to convert TypeScript to JavaScript and copy the necessary files
 - Find the extension under `extension/`